HOME Kansai Wakayama Kumano Kodo, Shingu, Shirahama Kumano Sanzan: Explore Wakayama's 3 Sacred Shrines in the Land of the Gods

 ▲ The Daimonzaka Chaya tea house is both an information center and rest area.

-Not only are there Heian costumes for women, but also costumes for men and children, so the whole family can enjoy dressing up.
-We were told that there are quite a few women who ask to wear men’s costumes and they look very cool.
+In addition to Heian costumes for women, there are also outfits for men and children, so the entire family can enjoy dressing up.
+Interestingly, many women opt for men’s costumes, and they look incredibly stylish.

-The tube hanging from around the neck is an amulet and the sash worn around the breast is a charm against evil spirits.
-During the Heian period this is the way imperial family and court nobles dressed when they made pilgrimages to Kumano Sanzan.
+The tube worn around the neck is an amulet, and the sash across the chest serves as a charm against evil spirits.
+During the Heian period, this was how the imperial family and court nobles dressed when they made pilgrimages to Kumano Sanzan.

 ▲ Setting out in Heian garb